dpquoc/Multilingual-Preference-Model/README.md

 - **Evaluation**: Achieved **~70% accuracy** on a test set (5% subset of the training data)

 ## 🏗️ Model Pipeline
 The preference model is used in **RLHF (Reinforcement Learning from Human Feedback)** training.
-The input consists of a **prompt + Response A + Response B**, and the model classifies which response is better.

 ![Preference Model Pipeline](images/preference_model.png)

 ## 🧠 Model Architecture
 The model is based on **Cohere 2** with an added **sequence classification** head, making it adaptable for both **preference modeling and classification tasks**.
+**Promppt Engineering:** The input consists of a prompt + Response A + Response B, then input is passed to model classifying which response is better.

 ![Model Architecture](images/architecture.png)